Many or all companies we feature compensate us. Compensation and editorial

 Personal Finance Tax Relief

 If you owe debt and don’t pay it, the balance goes to collections.
 The lender can then seek a court order to withdraw payment from your bank account.
-If the judge grants the request, the lender can place a bank levy on your account.
-This freezes your bank account and allows lenders to collect payment.
+If the judge grants the request, the lender can place a bank levy on your account, freezing your bank account and allowing lenders to collect payment.

 Pay in fullActive bank levies